-Do you have a diagnosis whose symptoms prevent you or a loved one from working on a full-time basis in Boston?
+Do you have a diagnosis whose symptoms prevent you or a loved one from working on a full-time basis in Massachusetts?
 You are certainly not alone.
 The Social Security Administration (SSA) reports that more than 9 million people are receiving Social Security Disability (SSD) benefits nationwide.
 Unfortunately, navigating the SSD claims process can be very difficult.
 More than half of initial claims are rejected.
 Most Americans have no clue how SSA claims are evaluated and how Disability is defined under the SSA Regulations.

 Too many people make avoidable mistakes when they apply for their Social Security Disability benefits.
-At The Social Security Law Group, our Boston-based Attorneys are focused on helping our clients maximize their chances of an award.
+At The Social Security Law Group, our Massachusetts-based Attorneys are focused on helping our clients maximize their chances of an award.
 Here, our Boston Social Security Disability lawyers highlight five mistakes that you need to avoid when filing for Social Security Disability benefits in Massachusetts, or anywhere for that matter.

 1.Waiting too Long to Claim Social Security Disability Benefits